mohammad-miftakhus-sholikin/academic_website/_posts/profil/2021-01-18-riwayat-hidup-penulis.md

 ##### _Artikel ilmiah_
 `2021`
-The effects of probiotics on the performance, egg quality and blood parameters of laying hens: _A meta-analysis_. doi: [10.22358/jafs/133432/2021](http://www.jafs.com.pl/The-effects-of-probiotics-on-the-performance-egg-quality-and-blood-parameters-of,133432,0,2.html)
+The effects of _probiotics_ on the performance, egg quality and blood parameters of laying hens: _A meta-analysis_. doi: [10.22358/jafs/133432/2021](http://www.jafs.com.pl/The-effects-of-probiotics-on-the-performance-egg-quality-and-blood-parameters-of,133432,0,2.html)

 `2021`
-Influence of different forms of flavonoid on growth performance and gut morphology of broiler: _A meta-analysis_. doi: [10.1088/1757-899X/1098/6/062024](https://iopscience.iop.org/article/10.1088/1757-899X/1098/6/062024/meta)
+Influence of different forms of _flavonoid_ on growth performance and gut morphology of broiler: _A meta-analysis_. doi: [10.1088/1757-899X/1098/6/062024](https://iopscience.iop.org/article/10.1088/1757-899X/1098/6/062024/meta)

 `2021`
-Effects of dietary flavonoids on performance, blood constituents, carcass composition and small intestinal morphology of broilers: _A meta-analysis_. doi: [10.5713/ajas.20.0379](https://www.ajas.info/journal/view.php?number=24585)
+Effects of dietary _flavonoids_ on performance, blood constituents, carcass composition and small intestinal morphology of broilers: _A meta-analysis_. doi: [10.5713/ajas.20.0379](https://www.ajas.info/journal/view.php?number=24585)

 `2021`
-The effects of mixed vitamins, minerals, fatty acids and amino acids supplementation into drinking water on broiler chickens’ performance and carcass traits. doi: [10.36380/jwpr.2021.7](https://jwpr.science-line.com/attachments/article/57/JWPR%2011(1)%2047-52,%202021.pdf)
+The effects of _mixed vitamins_, minerals, fatty acids and amino acids supplementation into drinking water on broiler chickens’ performance and carcass traits. doi: [10.36380/jwpr.2021.7](https://jwpr.science-line.com/attachments/article/57/JWPR%2011(1)%2047-52,%202021.pdf)

 `2020`
 Evaluation of linear models and _linear mixed models_ to predict the effects of antimicrobial peptides on broiler performance. doi: [10.1088/1755-1315/372/1/012049](https://iopscience.iop.org/article/10.1088/1755-1315/478/1/012002)